Psychoanalysis: Cultural variations

 Psychoanalysis can be adapted to different cultures, as long as the therapist or counselor understands the client's culture.
 For example, Tori and Blimes found that defense mechanisms were valid in a normative sample of 2,624 Thais.
 The use of certain defense mechanisms was related to cultural values.
 For example, Thais value calmness and collectiveness (because of Buddhist beliefs), so they were low on regressive emotionality.
 Psychoanalysis also applies because Freud used techniques that allowed him to get the subjective perceptions of his patients.
 He takes an objective approach by not facing his clients during his talk therapy sessions.
-He met with his patients wherever they were, such as when he used free association—where clients would say whatever came to mind without self-censorship.
+He met with his patients wherever they were, such as when he used free association, where clients would say whatever came to mind without self-censorship.
 His treatments had little to no structure for most cultures, especially Asian cultures.
 Therefore, it is more likely that Freudian constructs will be used in structured therapy.
 In addition, Corey postulates that it will be necessary for a therapist to help clients develop a cultural identity as well as an ego identity.

 Psychodynamic therapy

-Psychodynamic therapies refer therapies that draw from psychoanalytic approaches but are designed to be shorter in duration or less intensive.
+According to the NIH, psychodynamic therapy focuses on how an individual's present behavior is affected by past experiences and the unconscious processes.
+The main goal associated with psychodynamic therapy is internal reflection; for the patient to be able to understand more about their current behaviors after self-reflection and a critical analyzation of their past with their therapist.
+In order for this method of treatment to be effective, there must be a strong foundation of trust between the patient and their therapist.
+Often, psychodynamic therapy requires a large time investment, taking many years for considerable improvement and is not considered a quick solution.